senbeiwabaka/MY-RPG-Engine/README.md

-This is my attempt at a 3D engine.
+This is my attempt at a 3D RPG engine.
 At this point in time, until I learn, the GUI on top will only make this engine look like an editor.

 The engine can be removed from the project and modified in anyway you see fit.
 The GUI on top is just you can immediately see what all it can do.